How to Grow 4 Types of Berries Hydroponically

 For smaller indoor gardeners, the simplest methods of providing chilling for berry crops is to move the containerized plants outdoors in winter.
 Dormancy occurs during this time, so the plants don’t require nutrients and only a minimal amount of water.

-The number of chilling hours required by berry plants is somewhat dependant on species and cultivar; however, raspberries and blackberries usually need 200-800 hours below 45°F and blueberry plants 500-600 hours below 45°F. Some “low chill” varieties can need 200 or less chill hours).
+The number of chilling hours required by berry plants is somewhat dependent on species and cultivar; however, raspberries and blackberries usually need 200-800 hours below 45°F and blueberry plants 500-600 hours below 45°F. Some “low chill” varieties can need 200 or less chill hours).

 There are also several “low chill” varieties of berry plants developed for warmer areas and these need 200 or less chill hours (these are also ideally suited to indoor growing).
 Nurseries often list the number of chill hours required for each variety they sell.